EQUAL OPPORTUNITIES LAW - EMPLOYMENT SOLICITORS

 - sexual orientation

-The right to equal pay is yet another area of equal opportunities legislation.
-Prior to legislation being passed, there was a pay gap of nearly 30% between men and women.
-Under the Equal Pay Act 1970, employers are forbidden from discriminating between men and women in terms of pay and benefits if the men and women are doing work of equal value, same or similar work or work considered equivalent under a job evaluation study.
+Equal pay is an additional area of equal opportunities legislation.
+Previous to legislation being enacted, a pay gap of almost 30% existed between women and men.
+According to the Equal Pay Act 1970, it is a forbidden practice to discriminate in pay or benefits, if both men and women are doing the same or equal work.